larskaare/WebAuthAuthorAndOtherCreatures/README.md

 git version 2.21.0
 ```

-Should produce proof of an up to date version of git [Git Bash](https://git-scm.com/downloads)
+Should produce proof of an up to date version of git [Git](https://git-scm.com/downloads)

 ```shell
 $ node --version